magento/devdocs/guides/v2.1/test/integration/integration_test_execution.md

 ## Integration tests file structure

-The root folder for the Magento integration tests suite is `<magento_root>/dev/tests/integration`.
+The root folder for the Magento integration tests suite —`<magento_root>/dev/tests/integration`—contains the following sub-folders and files:

 This folder contains the following sub-folders and files: